myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-01T22:58:02.066Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-07-01T23:56:12.951Z
 >
-> There are no posts on birdapp to read in the first place.
-Our quality of life would be better with a limit of 50 tweets per day on birdapp, thanks Elon!
+> Welcome! 😁

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-01T08:36:15.233Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-07-01T23:39:29.855Z
 >
-> So technically, it would be possible to make all of this timeline public data without requiring auth :)
+> At least his goal is not to run birdapp for fun.
+He bought birdapp to create the super app he dreams of.
+And this super app is something that inherited a part of birdapp.
+For him, birdapp is just a stepping stone to create a super app.

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-01T08:35:30.800Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-07-01T23:20:51.051Z
 >
-> Maybe this is just a spec of firesky.tv, or maybe it's the design philosophy of them.
-With Firehose API, you can retrieve almost any event that occurs in PDS without auth, and of course this includes posted images, embedded links, etc :)
+> As I have been saying since last year, Elon Musk is only interested in the huge data sets accumulated in birdapp.
+For him, the users are just extras that came with the birdapp when he bought it.

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-01T08:21:26.777Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-07-01T23:14:55.051Z
 >
-> The AT Protocol already supports the Firehose API (com.atproto.sync.subscribeRepos) which does not require auth :) This is about an implementation in Dart/Flutter, but you may find my previous article useful!
-For example https://firesky.tv uses this Firehose API
+> birdapp is already worth less than half what it was when he bought it, but he created a movement beyond that!

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-01T02:44:49.250Z
+> Shinya Kato 🤯 @shinyakato.dev 2023-07-01T23:08:45.992Z
 >
-> DEC is the legend anyway
+> It was none other than Elon Musk who rapidly facilitated the expansion of the social networking community outside of birdapp

 ---
 <!-- MY-BSKY_TIMELINE:END -->